 “We didn’t do anything digital in sales before Coronavirus.
 POP explained what the terminology meant and held our hand through the process.”Nick Elliot, Coloplast

-Events are returning, but what is the future of events?
-Developing an engaging touchscreen experience for events or exhibitions, which can also be used in face-to-face and virtual sales meetings – a whole omnichannel experience – is a great way to maximise your ROI in these changeable times, ensure that you can connect with your customers whatever the future holds and ultimately improve your sales opportunities.
+Events are returning, but what does the future hold?
+Developing an engaging touchscreen experience for events or exhibitions, which can also be used as a digital sales enablement tool in face-to-face and virtual sales meetings – a whole omnichannel experience – is a great way to maximise your ROI in these changeable times, ensure that you can connect with your customers whatever the future holds and ultimately improve your sales opportunities.

-By developing an event and sales experience in unison it is possible to create an integrated approach to your events and sales tools.
+By developing an interactive touchscreen experience for an event and sales experience in unison it is possible to create an integrated approach to your events and sales tools.
 Addressing both sales and marketing channels at the same time -an omnichannel approach – not only are your messages consistent across both platforms, but the development time and costs are considerably less.

 And, importantly, it doesn’t need to be costly or complicated to pull off, if you have the right team to guide you.

 This blog will show you the current thinking on events and technology, what your options are, the advantages and what your first steps should be in order to harness the future of sales enablement and events.

 The events roadmap

 You can’t help but be excited about the prospect of in-person events again.
 After a challenging 12 months or so for event organisers and sales and marketing teams who rely on events to demonstrate their latest products, meet customers and make connections, there is good news on the horizon.